Vital-Vuillaume/Interactive-Carousel-for-Cesco-Leak/README.md

-# Script-to-change-of-maps-on-Cesco-Leak
-Interactive carousel in JavaScript to display maps with "Next" and "Previous" navigation.

 # Interactive Carousel for Cesco-Link

 This project contains an interactive carousel developed in JavaScript for the AsterJDM organization at Cesco-Link.
 It allows displaying custom cards with smooth navigation using the "Next" and "Previous" buttons.